We are pleased about your visit on our website. If you have any questions or suggestions, please do not hesitate to call us or send us an e-mail.

 Carbon fibres (also called carbon fibres or carbon) are industrially produced fibres from carbon-containing raw materials which are converted into graphite-like carbon by pyrolysis.
 A carbon fiber has a diameter of about 5-8 micrometers.
 Usually 1,000 to 50,000 individual fibres (filaments) are combined to form a roving, which is wound on spools.

-E-glass fibre is the most common reinforcing material for fibre composites; glass fibres are inexpensive and have excellent mechanical, thermal, dielectric and chemical properties.
+E-glass fiber is the most common reinforcing material for fiber composites; glass fibers are inexpensive and have excellent mechanical, thermal, dielectric and chemical properties.
 The strength properties are similar to those of metals (e.g. aluminium alloys), although the specific weight is lower than that of metals.
-Glass fibres are non-combustible, temperature-resistant up to approx. 700 °C and resistant to most chemicals and weather influences.
+Glass fibers are non-combustible, temperature-resistant up to approx. 700 °C and resistant to most chemicals and weather influences.

 Basalt is a dark grey to black, dense, medium-grained, volcanic rock.
 The basalt fibre is a 100% inorganic, mineral, continuous filament, which was only released for civil use in 1995.
 The size of the diameter of 11.0 µm guarantees the best compromise between stability, durability and cost.
 Furthermore, the fibre has a natural gold-brown colour, which can be used for decorative purposes.